Leon-Masakuna/hellokin-frontend/README.md

 $ git clone https://github.com/Leon-Masakuna/vortex-ads-images-bank-app.git
 $ cd ../path/to/the/file
-$ Run npm install to set up all used dependancies
+$ Run npm install ci to set up all used dependancies
 $ Run expo start to run the app
 $ Run expo start -c if you have a troubleshoot when running the app

 ## Installations

-$Nodejs version 16.19.0
+$Nodejs version 16.19.0 +
 $Any code editor
 $An android or iOs emulator